 Advise you of any amounts owing (if applicable) and negotiate payment arrangements

-Please contact ARC Training to find out about fees as the training is subsidised under the Smart and Skilled Program by the NSW Government and you may be eligible for a concession or exemption from fees.
-28. Fees
+Please contact ARC Training to find out about fees as the training may be subsidised under the Smart and Skilled Program by the NSW Government and you may be eligible for a concession or exemption from fees.

+Fees, Concessions and Exemptions

+Student fees for courses are payable at enrolment or through instalment payments with Debitsuccess payment system.
+For more information about student fees go to www.arctraining.com.au/terms-and-conditions-nsw/

-for coursesor through instalment payments with Under Smart and Skilled a student contributes towards the cost of training through the payment of a student fee.
+Under the Smart and Skilled Program, a student contributes towards the cost of training through the payment of a student fee.
 Student fees are:

 Set for the whole qualification